redhat-best-practices-for-k8s/test-network-function/DEVELOPING.md

 The `expect` field deserves further explanation.  `expect` is an array of regular expressions that might match from issuing a `ping` command.
 In this case, only one regular expression is expected, the ping summary.
-However, if more than one `expect` element exists, the matches are determined *in-order*.
+However, if more than one `expect` element exists, the matches are determined *in-order* and the first match found will complete the step.

 Development of regular expressions falls outside of this tutorial.  [regex101.com](https://regex101.com/) provides a useful interface to help design regular expressions for Go.